Assiniboine Park Pavilion: Restoration and museum (1998–present)

+Architecture

+The Assiniboine Park Pavilion combines Tudor Revival architecture with elements of Swiss chalet style.
+Designed by the architectural firm Northwood & Chivers and completed in 1930, it replaced the original pavilion, which had been destroyed by fire the previous year.
+Principal architect Cyril Chivers drew inspiration from a variety of architectural traditions in developing the building's design.

+The two-and-a-half-storey pavilion measures approximately 44 by 22 m and is organized around a central block with projecting wings.
+Its rough-cast stucco walls, decorative half-timbering, steeply pitched roofs, and multi-paned windows give the building its distinctive appearance, while a 28 m observation tower rises above the roofline.
+Wood shingles, carved bargeboards, balconies, and pergolas extending toward a rectangular lily pond further define its exterior.

+Inside, the pavilion retains a number of character-defining features, including its original H-shaped floor plan, maple flooring, mouldings, and staircases with wooden balustrades.

 Pavilion Gallery Museum

 The Pavilion Gallery Museum, opened in 1998, is a museum and art gallery located within the Assiniboine Park Pavilion.

 The gallery houses the largest collections of works by three internationally renowned Manitoba artists—Ivan Eyre, Clarence Tillenius and Walter J. Phillips—while the second floor area is dedicated to the work of emerging Manitoba artists.

 The museum is affiliated with the CMA, the CHIN, and the Virtual Museum of Canada.